cyh534393618/masterProject/README.md

 Step 6: Open the front end project in HBuilder X. Open the pages/index/index.vue file and change the IP address on line 88 to your local machine's IP address, with the port number set to 3000.

 <img src="READMEimg/Image_20241021175502.png" alt="Step 6" width="80%">

+Step 7: Click the run button again in HBuilder X, and the app will be redeployed in the emulator.

+At this point, you have successfully deployed and connected the front end and back end.

+## How to Use the App